lukereed1/arb-check-console/README.md

 1. Users select the desired sport(s) to scrape from the menu, using the number that aligns with their choice.
 2. Data is fetched from the bookmakers via the Arb Check backend.
 Signified by the loading dots.
 3. Games are sorted by their margins.
-4. Those with margins under 100% arbitrage opportunities.
+4. Those with margins under 100% are arbitrage opportunities, the lower the better.
 5. Enter odds into [Arb Calculator](https://github.com/lukereed1/arb-calculator) to determine stake sizes.

 ## Example Output